 Lynn Karoly is a senior economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
 She has conducted national and international research on human capital investments, social welfare policy, child/family well-being, and U.S. labor markets.
 In the area of child policy, much of her research has focused on early childhood programs with studies on the use and quality of early care and education (ECE) programs, the system of publicly subsidized ECE programs, professional development for the ECE workforce, ECE quality rating and improvement systems, and ECE program costs and financing.
 In related work, she has examined the costs, benefits, and economic returns of early childhood interventions and has employed benefit-cost analysis more generally to evaluate social programs.
 Other research has examined issues pertaining to poverty, inequality, immigration, welfare reform, self-employment, and retirement.
 Karoly received her Ph.D. in economics from Yale University.

-ECFC members log in for registration.
-For questions about attendance, contact ECFC staff.
+For questions about this event contact ECFC staff.